js13kGames/purplflow/README.md

 ---
 # How to play
 1. Open up [purplFLOW](https://purplFLOW.glitch.me "purplFLOW. plug play shoot.") on your phone, tablet or computer in the latest up-to-date version of either Chrome or Firefox (though VR might not be possible on a tablet!).
-Alternatively, you can download the latest release of purplFLOW, unzip it and open `index.html` located inside the `game/` folder ([don't know if you need to update?](https://updatemybrowser.org "Find out which browser version you have and update it if needed"))
+Alternatively, you can download the latest release of purplFLOW, unzip it and open `index.html` ([don't know if you need to update?](https://updatemybrowser.org "Find out which browser version you have and update it if needed"))
 2. Get your VR headset and set it up ([need help?](#help))
    - [Google Cardboard (or similar)](#google-cardboard)
    - [Google Daydream](#google-daydream)